We were very happy to discover Sourcefabric Live Blog. Pihla Lehmusjoki, Head of Media Services, STT-Lehtikuva

 "So these reasons motivated us to look for another, more suitable option," she said.

-Sourcefabric proposed a network model built on Sourcefabric Liveblog.
-STT-Lehtikuva would manage a central instance that fed content to individual clients' Live Blogs.
+Sourcefabric proposed a network model built on Sourcefabric's Live Blog.
+STT-Lehtikuva would manage a central instance that fed content to individual clients' live blogs.

 Client news sites can edit the content before publishing, and even use their Live Blog instances for independent coverage.

 STT first used Live Blog to cover the Ice Hockey World Championship in May 2013.
 "Since then we did some Olympic hockey, national political events, party congresses, the wedding of Princess Madeline of Sweden, and the Finnish Independence Day ball," said Harri Juutilainen, producer for pictures and graphics at STT-Lehtikuva, who oversees the agency's Live Blog production.

 The ball, known locally as Linnanjuhlat, takes place December 6 of each year.
 It is a key event for Finnish media and the most-watched event on Finnish television.
 These audiences were able to follow STT-Lehtikuva reports from the red carpet, online or on their second screens.
 "In a way, Live Blog let us compete with television for audiences," Juutilainen said.